 You will learn how to create a healthier lifestyle and prevent diabetes in this 12-month diabetes prevention program.
 Your group will meet virtually with a trained Diabetes Prevention Program facilitator.
 Participants receive a one-year membership to the Superior YMCA.

 Complete the CDC prediabetes risk test below.
 Add up the number of points associated with each answer to learn your risk for prediabetes.

 You have an increased risk for prediabetes and are at high risk for type 2 diabetes.
 However, only your doctor can tell for sure if you have type 2 diabetes or prediabetes.
 Talk to your doctor to see if additional testing is needed.

-Classes begin January 2021.
-Classes will be held virtually through ZOOM platform.
+Classes begin September 2021.
+Classes will be held in person at the Superior YMCA.

 Register for one of the following options:

 Minimum 4 participants per class.
 Max 20 per class.